jieniqianqian/PENGUIN/README.md

 diamond blastp --db model_plant_protein.dmnd -q seqfile -o all_genome_protein_matches_fmt6
 ```

-<font size="4" face='Times New Roman'>Here model_plant_protein.dmnd represents the diamond-formatted database of the full model plant's protein(we provide diamond-formatted databases of two model plants here, Arabidopsis thaliana and Oryza sativa.
+<font size="4" face='Times New Roman'>Here model_plant_protein.dmnd represents the diamond-formatted database of the full model plant's protein(we provide diamond-formatted databases of two model plants here, *A.thaliana* and *O.sativa*.
 Users can build their own diamond-formatted database), seqfile represents the full protein annotation file of the target genome, and all_genome_protein_matches_fmt6 is the running result.</font>

-<font size="4" face='Times New Roman'>In the metaRLK, we recommend to align monocot genome protein annotation file to the Oryza sativa database, and align the other genome protein annotation file to the Arabidopsis thaliana database.</font>
+<font size="4" face='Times New Roman'>In the metaRLK, we recommend to align monocot genome protein annotation file to the *O.sativa* database, and align the other genome protein annotation file to the *A.thaliana* database.</font>

 <font size="4" face='Times New Roman'>*Step2 Get the relationship between gene IDs and their chromosome position*</font>